b0c1/docker-containers/spark/1.3/README.md

 If you run the /etc/spark-bootstrap.sh with -d option (default CMD) it will check the /data/deploy.sh script and try to start.
 If you using -bash option, you will get shell.

+SKIP_HADOOP=true environment variable will skip the Hadoop start (for local mode)

 ## Testing

 You can run one of the stock examples: